-Z-Wave has just been updated to what some are calling Z-Wave plus, or Gen5.
-This offers greater range, longer battery life, and more channels.
+In March 2013 Z-Wave updated to Z-Wave plus, or Gen5 products.
+Plus/Gen5 offers greater range, longer battery life, and more channels.
 It is also introducing Over The Air upgrades (OTA).
 Plus/Gen5 offers these along with backwards compatibility with existing Z-Wave devices.
 Details on Z-Wave can be found here: https://z-wavealliance.org/

 Amazon, Apple, Google, and the Zigbee Alliance got together in December 2019 and formed the “Connected Home over IP” project.
 The goal is to speed the ability to develop home products that interoperate with their platforms.
 More details can be found at these two links:

 I just purchased some Phillips products, and some Samsung SmartThings products.
 Expect a blog soon with more details…